You are using an outdated browser. Please upgrade your browser to improve your experience.

 UAA offers a variety of Writing courses to help students succeed.
 Your Accuplacer score helps determine which course is best for your first semester.
 Visit the UAA Academic Catalog to learn more.

 How do I take the Accuplacer?

-You can sign up online to take the test at the UAA Testing Center in the University Center Mall.
+You can sign up online to take the test at the UAA Testing Center in the Consortium Library.
 There is a fee of $21.00 that is payable via credit or debit card.
-The Accuplacer is administered four times daily at the UAA Testing Center: 8:30 am, 11:00 am, 1:00 pm and 2:30 pm.
-Examinees who have military base access may test at the UAA - JBER testing locations on Elmendorf or Fort Richardson.
-Please note JBER locations maintain different test times.
+The Accuplacer is administered at the UAA Testing Center: Tuesday's - Saturdays.

 When should I take the Accuplacer?